cde-ev/template-renderer-v3/readme.md

   * All other default settings are typically good
 * Log off and on again, to make sure, your %PATH% is up to date
 * Open a *Command Prompt* or *Git Bash* and run `pip install --user jinja2 pytz`
-* Download the Linux Libertine font from https://sourceforge.net/projects/linuxlibertine/ extract and install it

 ### Installation